LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

-# monte_carlo_mixtures_ellipsoids_spherocylinders_cylinders
-Monte Carlo Simulation Algorithm for Mixtures of Unlike Hard Convex Bodies (Ellipsoids of revolution, Spherocylinders, and Cylinders)
+# Monte Carlo Simulation Algorithm for Mixtures of Anisomorphic Hard Convex Bodies (Ellipsoids of revolution, Spherocylinders, and Cylinders)